-They require fertiliser, at least initially on less fertile soils such as the solodics.
 Responds strongly to nitrogen and phosphorus.
 Generally apply 100 - 250 kg/ha of superphosphate or its equivalent at establishment.
 In the semi-arid tropics, apply nitrogen at 25 - 50 kg/ha to grazed pastures and at 100 - 200 kg/ha to hay crops.
 Applications of potassium, molybdenum, zinc or other deficient elements may be necessary on some soils.

-On infertile soils, generally apply 50 - 100 kg/ha of superphosphate or its equivalent.
+In the semi-arid tropics, generally apply 50 - 100 kg/ha of superphosphate or its equivalent.
 Apply nitrogen at 25 - 50 kg/ha to grazed pastures and at 100 - 200 kg/ha to hay crops.

 Ability to spread

-High.
-Evaluated with a high weed risk by the Northern Territory Weed Risk Assessment method.
-Adapted to wet and flooded areas.
+Low.
+Evaluated with a low weed risk by the Northern Territory Weed Risk Assessment method.

 Tolerant of selective herbicides used to control broadleaf weeds.

-Without applications of nitrogen fertiliser dry matter yields on infertile soils are generally 4 - 7 tonnes/ha.
-On clay soils or with the application of 100 - 200 kg/ha of nitrogen, yields are 10 - 15 tonnes/ha.
+Without applications of nitrogen fertiliser dry matter yields are generally 4 - 6 tonnes/ha.
+With the application of 100 - 200 kg/ha of nitrogen, yields are 10 - 15 tonnes/ha.